MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 - ~~Remove primitive obsession adding Difficulties enumeration~~

 ### Cli and Graphics
+- ~~Show fully covered minefield when the game starts, instead of "Minefield not yet initialized" message~~
+- Remove nested if and for statements in the CLIHandler's displayGameStatus method to improve readability and structure

 ### Tests
 - Refactor the tests to improve readability and structure: